CSCD01/team_04-project/deliverable/4/design.md

 Here we will write in more detail how we plan to implement the changes described above.
 There, we detailed 4 changes we were going to make.

-1. Create a special symbol in the case of a `nan` error range.
-2. Allow the user to specify how the `inf` and `nan` error range is represented.
+1. Allow the user to specify how the `inf` and `nan` errorbar is represented.
+2. Create a special symbol for the `nan` errorbar.
-3. Create a special symbol in the case of an `inf` error range.
+3. Create a special symbol for the `inf` errorbar.
-4. Handle the case of an `inf` error range by drawing an errorbar that extends to the upper and lower limits of the axes.
+4. Handle the case of the `inf` errorbar by drawing an errorbar that extends to the upper and lower limits of the axes frame.

 We will go through each of these changes and how they would be implemented, below.
 Note that all of these changes are to be made in the `Axes.errorbar()` method.

+### Handling user choice of representing `inf` and `nan` errorbar ###

+This change would be in the `Axes.errorbar()` method.
+Firstly, we need to be prepared to handle an extra parameter, say `inf_repr`.
+This extra parameter is a `str` describing how the user wants the `inf` errorbar to be represented.
+For now, we only handle three possible values: `None`, `'bar'` or `'symbol'`.
+We would need to add documentation on the usage of `inf_repr` in the docstring.
+Depending on the value of `inf_repr`, we change the representation of the errorbar, as described below.
+To allow for backward compatibility, if `inf_repr=None`, or `nan_repr=None`, then we maintain the same representation as now.

 ### Special symbol for `nan` errorbar ###

 We need to add a case to when handling `if xerr is not None` in [line 3366](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3366).

 For all data points with an errorbar of `nan`, then we add a special type of marker for that errorbar.
 We handle similarly for `if yerr is not None` in [line 3415](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3415).

-We need to handle the `nan` case for all three sub-cases.
+We need to handle the `nan` case for all three cases under `if xerr is not None`:

 ```
 if noxlims.any() or len(noxlims) == 0: